-Error Diagnostic Meaning for the LMV26 / LMV36
+Error Diagnostic code Meaning for the LMV36

-code code

 14 0 POC open

-1 POC close
+1 POC closed

 21 0 Pressure switch-max: Max. oil pressure exceeded POC: POC open (software version ≤V02.00)

 1 POC closed (software version ≤V02.00)

 During the safety times, the signal from pressure switch-max is only assessed after a certain period of time has elapsed to ignore the pressure shocks that occur the moment the valves open.